gorkang/BayesianReasoning/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-Maintainer: ‘Gorka Navarrete <gorkang@gmail.com>’

-Size of tarball: 6242682 bytes

 ## New major version

+Resending to reduce the tarball size below 5 MB as requestes by CRAN.
+Sorry!

 This is a new version refactoring the way we calculate the PPV and NPV matrices.